marcostolosa/pastebin_scraper/README.md

 db_keywords |[float]
 URL | [varchar(50)]
 Author | [char(30)]
-3. Update settings.py with the proper attributes pastebin_scraper can save pastes using MySQL.
+3. rename settings_examply.py to settings.py and update with the proper attributes pastebin_scraper can save pastes using MySQL.

         USE_DB = True